 Hazardous spills may be of a chemical, radioactive, or biological nature.
 If the identity of the chemical spill is unknown, treat it as toxic material.
-Any spillage of a hazardous chemical should be reported immediately to the Office of Environmental Health & Safety at 252-328-6166 and/or ECU Police.
-Spills of radioactive or biological material should be reported immediately to the Office of Prospective Health at 252-744-2070 and/or ECU Police.
+Any spillage of a hazardous chemical, radioactive or biological material should be reported immediately to the Office of Environmental Health & Safety at 252-328-6166 and/or ECU Police.